 The scanner issues an alert as my boarding pass is scanned and the gate agent informs me I have been upgraded to Business Class again.
 It is quite surprising just how often that seems to happen on KLM these days.

 I take my new pass and head out across the apron, taking pictures of the shiny chariot that will be taking me to Amsterdam this morning.

 Configuration: 2 + 2.
 Pitch: 32 inches, which gradually decreases to 30 inches by row nine.
 Width: 17 inches Seat: There are two rows of Business Class on this flight.
 The seat next to me is kept empty.
 The seat on the Embraer 175 looks slightly different to that on the Embraer 190.
 Other than that though, it feels pretty much the same to sit in.
 On the first few rows the windows on the Embraer 175 are properly aligned with the passenger seats, so at least you have a good view of the outside.
 Towards the back though, the windows are increasingly unaligned.
 As a result, you end up either cranking your head back to look out through the window behind you, or sharing the window with the guy sitting in front of you, which is likely to give you tunnel vision…

 There are two crew working the cabin.
 The purser is a young man in his mid-twenties, I should say.
 The other is a young woman who seems younger.
 Both of them are very professional and friendly, just your typical bog standard KLM flight attendants basically, which is what I like about KLM.

 Before the doors close, the young man comes by offering a selection of English, French, German and Dutch newspapers.

-THE MEAL Type of meal: Lunch.
-Selection: Two choices for the sandwich.
-Service: Individual service.
-The meal is served in a box on the Cityhopper flights, which looks better than it sounds.
-Really.
-Menu:
+Type of meal: Lunch Selection: Two choices for the sandwich Service: Individual service – the meal is served in a box on the Cityhopper lights, which looks better than it sounds.